Nidhi Company Registration

 1. Introduction to Nidhi Company

-A Nidhi Company is a type of Non-Banking Financial Company (NBFC) that promotes thrift and savings among its members.
+It is a type of Non-Banking Financial Company (NBFC) that promotes thrift and savings among its members.
 It is governed by Section 406 of the Companies Act, 2013, and operates under the regulatory framework of the Nidhi Rules, 2014.
-Unlike other NBFCs, Nidhi Companies are exempted from RBI approval since their transactions are limited to their members.
+Unlike other NBFCs, these type of companies are exempted from RBI approval since their transactions are limited to their members.

 2. Purpose and Nature of Nidhi Companies

-The primary objective of a Nidhi Company is to cultivate the habit of saving among its members while providing financial assistance in the form of loans.
+The primary objective of a such type of company is to cultivate the habit of saving among its members while providing financial assistance in the form of loans.
 The word “Nidhi” translates to “treasure” in Hindi, symbolizing the financial security it provides to its members.

 4. Benefits of Registering a Nidhi Company